Graylog2/graylog-plugin-aws/README.md

 }
 ```

-## FlowLogs setup and configuration
+## AWS Flow Logs/AWS Logs

+Graylog supports the ability to read AWS Cloudwatch logs regardless of where they originated from.
+As long as
+the logs end up in a constant CloudWatch log group, then Graylog should be able to read them.
+The log messages for a
+particular CloudWatch log group must be forwarded to a Kinesis stream (via [CloudWatch Subscription filters](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/SubscriptionFilters.html)) from which Graylog will be able to read and
+process them.
+Using a Kinesis stream allows Graylog the ability to sequentially read the log messages.
+If the input is
+temporarily stopped, then started again, the input will continue reading messages were it left off (as long as the data
+retention period on the Kinesis stream is large enough).

+AWS Flow Logs and AWS Logs inputs both read logs from CloudWatch log groups.
+However, the AWS Flow Logs input internally
+uses a special decoder that parses fields from each message according to the [AWS flow log message format](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html#flow-log-records).

+The AWS Logs input automatically parses the aws_log_group and aws_log_stream fields, and leaves the remaining field
+extraction up to the user to define.

-The Flow Logs integration and analysis examples are described in [this graylog.org blog post](https://www.graylog.org/blog/62-a-practical-approach-to-open-source-network-security).
+Several flow logs integration and analysis examples are described in [this graylog.org blog post](https://www.graylog.org/post/a-practical-approach-to-open-source-network-security-monitoring).

 ### Step 1: Enable Flow Logs

+This step is only needed when setting up the AWS Flow Logs input (skip if setting up the AWS logs input).
+There are two
-There are two ways to enable Flow Logs for an AWS network interface:
+ways to enable Flow Logs for an AWS network interface:

 For a specific network interface in your EC2 console, under the “Network Interfaces” main navigation link: